Crispy Fried Onion

 Health Benefits

-- Contains compounds with potential anti-inflammatory properties
+- Contains quercetin and sulfur compounds from onions with potential anti-inflammatory properties

 Buying Guide